 Chapter 50 Hazardous Materials-General Provisions.
 This chapter contains the general requirements for all hazardous chemicals in all occupancies.
 Hazardous chemicals are defined as those that pose an unreasonable risk to the health and safety of operating or emergency personnel, the public and the environment if not properly controlled during handling, storage, manufacture, processing, packaging, use, disposal or transportation.
 The general provisions of this chapter are intended to be companion provisions with the specific requirements of Chapters 51 through 67 regarding a given hazardous material.
-As with other chapters of the International Fire Code, Section 5002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 5002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 51 Aerosols.
 Chapter 51 addresses the prevention, control and extinguishment of fires and explosions in facilities where retail aerosol products are displayed or stored.
 It is concerned with both life safety and property protection from a fire; however, historically, aerosol product fires have caused property loss more frequently than loss of life.
 Requirements for storing aerosol products are dependent on the level of aerosol product, level of sprinkler protection, type of storage condition and quantity of aerosol products.
-As with other chapters of the International Fire Code, Section 5102 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 5102 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.